 Vash the Stampede, known as “Humanoid Typhoon” after July’s destruction, is the most wanted man on the planet of No Man’s Land.
 Despite such fame, he never resorts to violence, opting instead to help those in need.
 Due to a bounty of 60 billion double dollars on his head, he lives a life on the run.
 Moreover, he is also chased by the insurance employees tasked to minimize the damage he causes.
 Unable to escape his mysterious past, the guilt for the destruction he barely remembers haunts him.

 From the start, the character of Vash subverts all expectations with his lighthearted and altruistic attitude.
 A staunch pacifist, he is capable of compassion even in an apocalyptic, western-like world without law.
 The contrast between the myth surrounding him and the man himself is so stark that it becomes hard to believe.
 However, his gunslinger fame is no illusion.
 And when innocent lives are in danger he lives up to the legend to protect them.
-Using only non-lethal force, he shares a principle in common with DC superheroes like Batman.
+Using only non-lethal force, a principle he shares with many superheroes like Batman.

 While he is never the one to instigate conflict, destruction inevitably follows him, despite his genuine wish for peace.
 Yet, such a fate does not hinder his undying optimism.
 Even when met with hostility, Vash never ceases to believe that love can be found on No Man’s Land.
 A view that many, including the disillusioned priest and travel companion Nicholas D. Wolfwood, deem naive.
 But that acquires new meaning when seen through the eyes of a man who has known mostly pain and violence.